 - Feed Type: Custom Post Type

-- Description: Includes the latest posts for a custom type (e.g. book)
+- Description: Includes the latest entries for a custom type (e.g. book)

 - Example Feed: http://yourdomain.com/feed/?post_type=book

-Remember to promote your feeds.
-Place a ’subscribe to RSS’ button in a visible location …
+It’s a good idea to let visitors know that they can subscribe to your RSS feed.
+Place a ’subscribe to RSS’ link in a visible location …

 (Encourage your visitors to subscribe to your feeds!)

-Finally, keep in mind that other sites will only want to syndicate your content if you provide your subscribers with very high-quality content that will add great value to their sites and benefit their users.
+Keep in mind that other website owners will only subscribe to your content if your information is useful, informative, or highly entertaining.
+In other words, you need to provide high-quality information that can add value to their sites and benefit their visitors.

-(Add great content from other sites and get other users to share your content with RSS feeds!)
+(Add content from other sites and get others to syndicate your content using WordPress and RSS!)

-If you need great content ideas subscribe to our FREE content creation course using the form below:
+If you need help coming up with content ideas subscribe to our FREE content creation course using the form below:

 Also, don’t forget to subscribe to our RSS feed 🙂

-- RSSBoard.org – The RSS Advisory Board Go here to learn more about RSS.
+- RSSBoard.org – The RSS Advisory Board provides useful information and links to resources about RSS.

-- WordPress.org/RSS Feeds – WordPress documentation site.
-Go here for additional information about using RSS feeds in WordPress.
+- WordPress Codex: RSS Feeds – WordPress software documentation and information.
+Visit this site for additional information about feeds in WordPress.

 Congratulations!
-Now you know where your RSS feed is located, how to syndicate your content online using RSS feeds, and how to display content from other sites on your site via RSS.
+Now you know how to find your WordPress RSS feed, how to syndicate your content online using RSS feeds, and how to add someone else’s content to your site using their RSS feed.

-Hopefully, this article has given you a better understanding of problems that can affect your website and how WordPress can help you build a better business online.
-To learn more about the benefits of using WordPress please see other great articles and tutorials we have published on this site.
+Hopefully, you now have a better understanding of problems that can affect your web site and how WordPress can help you get better results online.
+To learn more about using WordPress for a business website or blog please see other great articles and tutorials on this site.

-Did you enjoy this tutorial?
-Please use the links below to share this post with anyone thinking of starting their own business online.
+Did you enjoy this article?
+If so, please consider using the social buttons below and share this article with anyone thinking of starting or growing a business online.